How to Paint Brick Wall Interior: A Comprehensive Guide

 Assessing the Condition

-Before starting any cleaning or repair, it’s crucial to assess the current state of your brick surface.
-Look for:
+Before embarking on cleaning or repairs, it’s essential to evaluate the condition of your brick surface.
+Check for:

 • Cracks or chips in the bricks